SatamRoy/ERA-V2-S6/README.md

     - The last convolutional layer (`conv4`) produces **10 output channels**.
     - The output is reshaped (`x.view(-1, 10)`) to match the desired output size.
     - Finally, the `log_softmax` function is applied to obtain the log probabilities of different classes.

-Feel free to customize this explanation further based on your project's specifics.
-Happy documenting! 🚀